Gerontological Studies, BA

-Courses are drawn from five departments: Anthropology, Nursing, Psychological Sciences, Social Work and Sociology.
+Courses are drawn from the Departments of Anthropology, Psychological Sciences, and Sociology in the College of Arts and Sciences; the Frances Payne Bolton School of Nursing; and the Social Work Program at the Jack, Joseph and Morton Mandel School of Applied Social Sciences.
 Students may choose from a variety of courses according to their own interests.
 Some approved elective courses are not specifically gerontology courses but cover topics that contribute to the understanding of aging and the life course.
 The perspectives gained in the core courses will provide the student with the background needed to relate the material in the more general courses to gerontological issues.
 The program is firmly grounded in the liberal arts and thus provides the student with the challenge to think and communicate effectively and to integrate diverse information, theories, and practice.

 Gerontological Studies is an appropriate second major or minor for students with a wide variety of career goals.
 Persons with baccalaureate degrees in this field are eligible for entry-level positions in organizations that provide health and social services to older people and that formulate policy related to aging and older adults.
 For those whose careers will require professional or graduate training, this program can be valuable preparation.
 This includes pre-health students, especially those with an interest in geriatrics or family practice.
 It is also excellent preparation for those who are working toward careers in social work, family law, and financial planning.
 Students planning to pursue these professional degrees will find that an increasing number of their clients or patients will be older adults and problems with which they must deal are related to aging.